Hamidalavi/EXB-World/README.md

 ### Jellyfish
 Jellyfish are softbodied, free-swimming aquatic animals with a gelatinous, umbrella-shaped body and long floating tentacles.
 They can propel themselves through water by pulsing their body (unlocked: Life leaves the ocean floor, and the journey begins).
+> Radial Symmetry: Organisms that can be divided into identical pieces around a central point, this form of symmetry is more complex than bilateral symmetry.
+> Cnidocytes: One of the first organic weapons, these are explosive cells that fire out a toxic harpoon for self-defense and hunting.

 ### Nervous System
 The nervous system is a network of cells that sends stimuli through an organism's body in the form of electrical impulses.
 It is controlled by a central brain.

 ### Swimming
 The simple act of swimming gave many organisms the ability to move from one location to another for the first time.